 Under terms of the credit pact, the Overland Park, Kansas- based company’s debt to earnings must not exceed 6.25 times through June 30, 2014, stepping down gradually to 4 times for the fiscal quarter ended Dec.
 31, 2016, and remaining at that level for its duration, according to the filing.

-Verizon Wireless and AT&T Inc. (T) are the two largest U.S. mobile-phone service providers.
+Verizon Wireless and AT&T Inc. (T:US) are the two largest U.S. mobile-phone service providers.

 In a revolving line of credit, money may be borrowed again once it’s repaid; in a term loan it can’t.